skobba/skobba.github.io_bak/docs/Ruby/README.md

 ```

 2. Install Jekyll for Ruby
+Use the first for system install (second installs to ~/ but needs path setup)
 ```
 gem install bundler jekyll

-# Install to ~/ but need to set path (use the one above for system install)
 gem install --user-install bundler jekyll
 ```